rejectedbanana/BoB/README.md

 ## How to install and run the code
 This code is written in SwiftUI, and during this development stage, only runs on Apple Products.
 To install this code, you will need a computer running XCode, an Apple iPhone, and an Apple Watch.
 To get submersion data, you will need an Apple Watch Ultra which has the temperature and pressure sensors.

+Here are instructions from Apple on how to run this code on your devices, you should be able to do this without a developer license https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device

+If you run into issues, please reach out to me at kmartini@tiniscientific.com

 ## How to use the app
 - Open the app of your watch.